 The shoulder is one of the most complex joints in the human body.
 The many tendons, ligaments, and muscles that hold it together give it an incredible range of motion.
 Unfortunately, this freedom of motion makes it the most unstable joint in the body.
 As tendons are stretched during movement, they can be rubbed and pinched between bones causing them to become irritated and inflamed.
 If this happens enough, you might end up with internal or external shoulder impingements.
 You may get one or the other depending on your movements and what population you are a part of.
 It is not uncommon for someone to have both types based on their age and level of activity.
-Lets start with a quick explanation of internal and external shoulder impingements and how to test for them.
+Let’s start with a quick explanation of internal and external shoulder impingements and how to test for them.

 External Shoulder Impingement

 The most common form of shoulder impingement typically happens in older adults due to postural instability and years of degeneration.
-It is characterized by pain in the front of the shoulder during movements which require lifting the arms above the head.
+It is characterized by pain in the front of the shoulder during movements that require lifting the arms above the head.
 Degeneration and inflammation narrow the shoulder cavity while overhead movements pinch the tendons over and over.
 In short, your having a space issue.
 This can greatly decrease your comfortable range of motion and, if left untreated, can lead to greater shoulder injuries.

 Lateral Neer’s Test: